List of Free Online Geology Courses

 See our list of the top free online geology courses.
 Learn about what courses are available, what topics they cover and whether you can use them to get college credit.

-Online classes about geology can teach students about rock formation, geological impacts on the environment and procedures for conducting research in the field.
-In general, students can access course materials that include lectures, labs, handouts and assignments.
+Free online classes in geology allow students to access course materials that include lectures, labs, handouts and assignments.
 Students are unable to earn college credit by taking most of these classes.
-Rather, the classes allow students to work at their own pace and download course materials as part of their personal studies.
+Rather, they allow students to work at their own pace and download course materials as part of their personal studies.

 Massachusetts Institute of Technology

 - Special Topics in Earth, Atmospheric and Planetary Sciences: The Environment of the Earth's Surface

 - Basics of Impact Cratering & Geological, Geophysical, Geochemical, Environmental Studies of Some Impact Craters of the Earth

 - Medical Geology/Geochemistry: An Exposure